gridgain/apache-ignite-3/modules/distribution-zones/tech-notes/examples.md

 Implementation notes:
 - We will need to clarify which params for different storages can be used for tablespace create (region for aipersist, instance for rocksdb and etc.).
-- Node storage configurations will not lifted as usual node attributes, but can be lifted as a special internal attributes, suitable only for tablespaces.
+- Node storage configurations will not be lifted as usual node attributes, but can be lifted as a special internal attributes, suitable only for tablespaces.

 # 2. Storage profiles and separate  storages filter for zone
 Prerequisites: